mtwasetku-ui/physioto/src/content/blog/mobile-physiotherapy-home-visits.md

 ### Education and Self-Management

 Understanding your condition is a core part of physiotherapy — not an optional extra.
-Michael takes time at every visit to explain what is happening in plain language, what to expect as you progress, what to do if symptoms worsen, and what you can do independently between visits to support your recovery.
+Micheal takes time at every visit to explain what is happening in plain language, what to expect as you progress, what to do if symptoms worsen, and what you can do independently between visits to support your recovery.

 ---